koheimiya/checkpoint/README.md

 ```

 ### Commandline Interface
-`Task` have a utility classmethod to run with commandline arguments, which is useful if the purpose is to run single task that does everything necessary.
+`Task` has a utility classmethod to run with commandline arguments, which is useful if all you need is to run a single task that does everything necessary.
 For example,
 ```python
 # taskfile.py